-Chair Nosse, Vice-Chairs Goodwin and Nelson, Members of the Committee: Oregonians need access to prescription drugs.
+Chair Nosse, Vice-Chairs Goodwin and Nelson, Members of the Committee:

+Oregonians need access to prescription drugs.
 Nearly every one of your constituents lives in a part of Oregon that has limited options and continues to see the problem worsen because of Pharmacy Benefit Manager (PBM) practices.
-I am an Oregon licensed pharmacist and I am submitting written testimony in support of PBM bills HB 3012, HB 3013 and HB 3015.
+Here in rural Eastern Oregon, it is even worse.
+I have been a licensed pharmacist in Oregon for the past 38 years and I am submitting written testimony in support of PBM bills HB 3012, HB 3013 and HB 3015.